V-core9/UltimateScript/README.md

 # Login-Register-PHP
-Register and Login system done with PHP and AJAX
+Register and Login system with Notifications done with PHP and AJAX